bodkan/admixr/README.md

 #> 1 Yoruba French      Han Uygur 0.0410 0.001271 32.300 30753 28328 621026
 #> 2 Yoruba French Japanese Uygur 0.0402 0.001295 31.016 30690 28320 621026
 ```

+Note that a single call to the `d` function generates all required
+intermediate config and population files, runs ADMIXTOOLS, parses its
+log output and returns results as a `data.frame` object.
+It does so all
+behind the scenes without the user having to deal with “low-level”
+technical details.